hupfen/hupfen.github.io/_posts/2016-03-07-really-liked-zootopia.md

 Point is, you went to see Zootopia and it was actually… good?
 Good in a way that went beyond “oh, yeah, that was good for adults too” and into “I’ve seen serious grown-up films that pulled more punches”.
 Good in a way that kinda sticks with you a little bit.

 Or maybe your kid really liked it.
 Maybe she wants to be a bunny cop now.
 Which sounds childish and silly until Monday comes and your mind starts to wander around the office.
-Why in the world would a predator want to be an actuary?
+Why in the world would a predator want to be an *actuary*?
 Of course sloths work at the DMV, but what animals work where you do?
 What kind of animal would you be?
 And, hey, that might be a bit more interesting.
 Wouldn’t it?

 ---